 Average College Costs by State

-The average cost of in-state tuition and fees varies state-to-state and year-to-year.
-The range of difference is over $12,600.
+The average cost of in-state tuition and fees varies from state to state and year to year.
+The difference between the lowest and highest average is $13,070.

 - The most expensive public schools are in the Northeast, in and around what is traditionally called New England.

-- Many of the most expensive private schools are also in this region.
+- Many of the most expensive private schools are also on the East Coast.

-- The average tuition among the 10 most expensive states for public university is $14,583.
+- The average tuition among the 10 most expensive states for public universities is $15,850.

 - The least expensive schools are in the South and Plains regions; the least expensive private schools are also predominantly in the South.